ovh/docs/pages/cloud/nutanix/12-activate-licenses-on-byol/guide.en-ie.md

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie)
 - Access to your clusters via **Prism Central**
+- You must have your Nutanix login details on [Nutanix Official Site](https://www.nutanix.com).
-- You must have Nutanix licences and have them available on the Nutanix portal.
+- You must have valid licences with your Nutanix NIC handle.

 ## Instructions